What is CRM Software?

 Made perfect sense right?

 Whilst there is no correct use of the word CRM, it is most commonly used to describe sales force automation software or a combination of any of the above.
-For example, at Really Simple Systems we offer sales force automation, integrated email marketing and a customer service and support module in one system.
+For example, at Really Simple Systems we offer sales force automation, integrated email marketing and a customer service and support tool in one system.

 I have been working for Really Simple Systems for a few weeks now and this is what I can tell you about CRM software so far:

 No, actually it is true.
 Do not let the software bit fool you.
 A good CRM system will keep track of customers and accounts for you.
 It will let you forecast sales and even build up whole marketing campaigns.
 A CRM will automatically send you a task reminding you of sales that are about to close or giving you the data on how many leads your marketing campaign has attracted.
 The CRM system will collect all this data for you giving you valuable information about your customers which might have gone amiss otherwise.

 For example, which industry sectors your customers operate in, or maybe when they are more or less likely to buy.
 You will be amazed by the number of different things a good CRM system can tell you about your customers.

 There is a Difference Between Cloud CRM And On-Premise